(Last Updated on April 15, 2021)

 Making a Mini-Sandbox: Bonus Tips

-- You can easily turn this into a more deliberate educational kind of thing by putting in measuring spoons, weighing different amounts of sand on a kitchen scale, making tiny maps of areas you’re studying or inspecting sand grains under your microscope.
+- You can easily turn this into a more deliberate educational kind of thing by putting in measuring spoons, weighing different amounts of sand on a kitchen scale, making tiny maps of areas you’re studying, or inspecting sand grains under your microscope.

 - Don’t dump in all the mini-sandbox toys at once – pace yourself!
 Set some aside to add next time to keep the interest alive.
-We toss in one or two new things every few times and my kids have loved and used their mini-sandbox for YEARS now!
+We toss in one or two new things every few times and my kids have loved and used their mini-sandbox for YEARS now! ** 2021 Update: They still love it! **

 - Sand scratches wood!
 (I learned this one the hard way) Use a tablecloth or old sheet to protect your table surface from little scratchy grains of sand that get caught under the container.
+I usually set ours up on our tile floor to avoid this issue.

 - Kinetic sand and silicone molds don’t play well together.
 The kinetic sand sticks to the molds so they don’t release well and the molds are hard to clean afterwards.
 Spare yourself the hassle and just use smooth plastic molds and tools when working with kinetic sand.